covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Overview of software and statistical methodology

 \textbf{Optimal predictive performance} for the marginal generalised Pareto model is achieved using roughness-penalisation for the scale parameters $\{\nu_{bd}\}_{b=1}^B$ across covariate bins.
 The corresponding penalised negative log likelihood takes the form

-The smoothness penalty $\lambda_d$ controls the extent to which the generalised Pareto scale varies across covariate bins.
+The smoothness penalty $\lambda_d$ controls the extent to which the generalised Pareto scale varies across covariate bins, {and the penalty is proportional to the variance of $\nu$ over covariate bins}.
 Parameters can be estimated to minimise the penalised negative log likelihood for each variable $\dot{Y}_d$, $d=1,2,...,D$ in turn for each of a set of pre-specified values for $\lambda_d$.
 The optimal value $\lambda_d^\circ$ of $\lambda_d$ is chosen to maximise predictive likelihood for a hold-out sample within a $k$-fold cross-validation procedure.
 Gamma parameter estimates per covariate bin, and generalised Pareto parameter estimates evaluated using the full sample for $\lambda_d=\lambda_d^\circ$ are carried forward to subsequent inference.

 Since the numbers of parameters in the various marginal models above are relatively small, a simplex search procedure provides a straightforward approach to parameter estimation by minimisation of (penalised) negative log likelihoods.